towersvault/shinpokered/README.md

 - Audio fixes
+  - Audio engine has been back-ported from Yellow version
+    - Fixes some channel conflicts between cries and the low-health alarm
+    - Fixes some audio hiccups with Yellow's color palettes on the GBC
+    - Press SELECT on the option menu to change the audio mixing option
   - Fuschia gym plays the correct sfx when getting the TM from Koga
   - Vermilion gym plays the correct sfx when getting the TM from Surge
   - Restored sfx for getting a badge